pflanze/functional-perl/docs/design.md

 returns a stream.

+NOTE: providing both functions and methods makes things more complicated.
+The reason it was done so far is rather accidental, as originally only functions were provided.
+Some functions like `car` and `cons` are now wrappers that actually do method calls if they can. `cons` still needs to remain a function because it doesn't necessarily receive an object as its rest argument.
+TODO: figure out whether to continue providing functions, perhaps reduce the offer to those strictly needed and otherwise request the user to build them on the fly using `the_method`?
+Or figure out a way to generate them for whole packages easily.
+The second reason other than the need to use `the_method` is that the functions can take arguments in the same order as traditional functional programming languages (the object does not need to come first, and with multiple objects it can be unclear which to use as the one to dispatch on).

-(Idea: use `Class::Multimethods` or `Class::Multimethods::Pure` or
+Idea: use `Class::Multimethods` or `Class::Multimethods::Pure` or
 `MooseX::MultiMethods` to provide multimethods as alternative to methods; this would allow to retain the traditional argument positions and still use short names.
-Perhaps look at Clojure as an example?)
+(Perhaps look at Clojure as an example?)

 ### Use of `*foo` vs `\&foo`